Red and White

 These two colors come up all over the place in Tess, frequently together.
-OK, having made that observation, let's look at a few examples, and think about why Hardy might have considered those colors to be so darned important.
-Red is often associated with sin and/or sexuality in Western art and literature (just think about "the woman in the red dress" in the Matrix), while white is usually associated with purity and chastity.
+Red is often associated with sin and/or sexuality in Western art and literature (just think about "the woman in the red dress" in The Matrix), while white is usually associated with purity and chastity.

 Hardy mixes these two colors so frequently that it's hard to ignore—in the very first scene in which we see her, Tess is wearing a white dress with a red ribbon in her hair—"the only one of the white company who could boast of such a pronounced adornment" (2.14).
 So Tess is wearing white (the color of purity), but is also the only woman in the group wearing a red ornament (scandalous!) to offset the white.